Welcome to the Anson Primary School Eco-Council

-The Eco-Council were elected in October 2019 and stay on the Eco Council for the duration of their time at school, unless they are elected to the School Council.
+The Eco-Council are elected during our School Council Election process and stay on the Eco Council for the duration of their time at school, unless they are elected to the School Council.
 They meet regularly to discuss the school environment and tackling the issues in their action plan.

 The Eco-Council is selected from the runners-up in the Autumn School Council Elections.
-This means that at least one pupil from each year group is on the Eco-Council.
+This means that at least one pupil from each year group in Key Stage Two is on the Eco-Council.

 You can read our minutes by clicking the link below.

 The Eco Council carry out the environmental review every year.
 We answer all the questions and then form an action plan for the whole school community to follow.